 The programme also involves some time spent involved in a church placement (a ‘Secondary Church Placement’) which is different in significant ways from their primary place of ministry.
 This will involve around a two to four-week period towards the end of the course.
 Contexts need to be aware of this and be prepared to release the student for such a placement, as this is a crucial part of their training and an important investment in their longer-term effectiveness in and readiness for ordained ministry in the Church of England.

-Full details are available in the Incumbents Guidelines which are sent to incumbents at the beginning of each academic year.
-Incumbents are always welcome to contact Jane Williams, one of the Assistant Deans of the college if they have any questions or concerns at Jane.Williams@stmellitus.ac.uk.
+Full details are available in the Supervisors’ Handbook which is sent to supervisors at the beginning of each academic year.
+Supervisors are always welcome to contact Hannah Steele, Director of St Mellitus College, London (Monday) if they have any questions or concerns.